murkl/arch-os/docs/README.md

 ## Why this exists

 Arch OS is a side project, and it installs the system I use every day — at work and at home, as a project lead and cloud native engineer.
-It all started with Ubuntu, back in 2005.
+It started with Ubuntu, back in 2005.

-The two halves are also written differently.
-The runtime is Go, written with AI assistance and reviewed line by line before it's merged.
-The Arch Linux side — the installer, the recovery module, the shell scripts, and the YAML — is handwritten, and grew out of the installer that existed before there was a runtime to drive it.
+The runtime and the Arch Linux side are written differently on purpose.
+The runtime is Go, written with AI assistance and reviewed line by line before anything is merged.
+The Arch Linux side — the installer, the recovery module, the shell scripts, the YAML — is handwritten, and grew out of the installer that existed before there was a runtime to drive it.